European Electric Skateboard Regulations 2026

 Is electric skateboarding legal in France?

 Yes, since the decree of 23 October 2019.
-Electric skateboards are classified as EDPMs.
-Conditions: speed limited to 25 km/h, minimum age 14 years, mandatory third-party liability insurance, circulation on cycle paths or roads (pavements forbidden).
+Electric skateboards are classified as PMDs.
+Conditions: speed limited to 25 km/h, minimum age 14, mandatory third-party liability insurance, circulation on cycle paths or roads (pavements prohibited).

 Do you need insurance for an electric skateboard?

 In France: yes, mandatory.
-Specific EDPM third-party liability insurance is required (approx. €50-100/year).
-In Belgium, household liability insurance may suffice.
-In Germany and the Netherlands, e-skates are forbidden on public roads.
+Specific PMD third-party liability insurance is required (approx. €50-100/year).
+In Belgium, family liability insurance may suffice.
+In Germany and the Netherlands, e-skateboards are prohibited on public roads.

 What is the maximum authorised speed for an electric skateboard?